memfault/interrupt/_drafts/test-automation-renode.md

 Tests are going to fail in CI, and it's probably a good thing, as that's what CI is for.
 But, it would be a pain to guess and check how to fix issues that only occur in CI.
-Thankfully, Renode has the ability to capture the state of the system, save it to a file, and load it after-the-fact[^renode_state_save] for postmortem debugging.
+Thankfully, Renode can capture the state of the system, save it to a file, and load it after-the-fact[^renode_state_save] for postmortem debugging.

 It does this using the monitor commands `Save` and `Load`.
 Wouldn't it be cool if we could call the `Save` command in CI for failing tests and then locally run `Load` in Renode to get the exact state of the device at the time of failure?
-Yes it would be.
+Yes, it would be.

 Renode has part of this [built-in](https://github.com/renode/renode/blob/05377ef375daa3d5ea0de12633d27bf26e20b3b3/src/Renode/RobotFrameworkEngine/renode-keywords.robot#L77-L86).